Vegan Butter (Nut Free Version Too!)

-This post has been so long in the making!!
-6 batches later, I present to you: vegan butter!
-We’ve been making vegan butter for about a year now, and not only has it saved us tons of money making it at home, but we’ve also learned how to fully customise it for the various uses that we want.
-Whether it’s savoury, herbed, salted, unsalted or nut-free, I’m going to address it here.
+We’ve been making vegan butter for about a year now and not only has it saved us tons of money making it at home, but we’ve also learned how to fully customise it for the various uses that we want.
+Whether it’s savoury, herbed, salted, or unsalted, I’ve got options for you.

-After several tries, I settled on a version that used cashews for my best vegan butter yet.
+After several tries, I settled on a version that uses cashews for my best vegan butter yet.
 Why cashews?
-After testing almonds and other ingredients, this version gave me the creaminess texture, the best set, lasted the longest, and actually browned.
-Read on, because I also have an incredible nut-free version.
+After testing almonds and other ingredients, this recipe gave me the creamiest texture, the best set, the longest storage life, and it actually browned.
+(But don’t worry, I also have an incredible nut-free version!)

 Can I make vegan butter without nuts?